Smiling with Confidence

 Aside from the cosmetic implications of Terry’s 30-year-old crowns, the potential for overgrowth of bacteria meant added risk of gum disease, tooth decay, infection, and inflammation.

 We asked Terry how her old crowns had impacted her life.
 “It affected my willingness to smile broadly,” she responded.
-After an evaluation and discussing Terry’s goals and preferences in her dental care, Dr. Wohlers encouraged Terry to have nine of her front, upper crowns replaced.
+After an evaluation and discussion Terry’s goals and preferences in her dental care, Dr. Wohlers encouraged Terry to have nine of her front, upper crowns replaced.
 And she did.

 “[I was surprised by] how natural the new crowns look,” Terry shared.
 “Really delighted with the appearance of my smile and have no hesitation with smiling.”